Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Extended Hypergraphs and their Balanced Separation

 \begin{definition}[connectedness, components] Let $H$ be a hypergraph, let $U \subseteq V(H)$ be a set of vertices, and let $H' = \langle E',\Sp,\Con \rangle$ be an extended subhypergraph of $H$.

-\begin{itemize}[topsep=5pt] \item We define {\em $[U]$-adjacency\/} as a binary relation on $E' \cup \Sp$ such that two (possibly special) edges $f_1 \,f_2 \in E' \cup \Sp$ are {\em $[U]$-adjacent\/}, if $ (f_1 \cap f_2) \setminus U \neq \emptyset$ holds. \item We define {\em $[U]$-connectedness\/} as the transitive closure of the {\em $ [U]$-adjacency\/} relation. \item A {\em $[U]$-component\/} of $H'$ is a maximally $[U]$-connected subset $C \subseteq E' \cup \Sp$ . \end{itemize} \end{definition}
+\begin{itemize}[topsep=5pt] \item We define {\em $[U]$-adjacency\/} as a binary relation on $E' \cup \Sp$ such that two (possibly special) edges $f_1,f_2 \in E' \cup \Sp$ are {\em $[U]$-adjacent\/}, if $ (f_1 \cap f_2) \setminus U \neq \emptyset$ holds. \item We define {\em $[U]$-connectedness\/} as the transitive closure of the {\em $ [U]$-adjacency\/} relation. \item A {\em $[U]$-component\/} of $H'$ is a maximally $[U]$-connected subset $C \subseteq E' \cup \Sp$ . \end{itemize} \end{definition}

 Let $S$ be a set of edges and special edges with $U = \bigcup S$.
 Then we will also use the terms $[S]$-connectedness and $[S]$-com\-po\-nents as a short-hand for $[U]$-connectedness and $[U]$-components, respectively.
 Observe that the set $\Con$ plays no role in the above definition of connectedness and components.
-In contrast, when defining hypertree decompositions (HDs) of extended subhypergraphs, it is important to also take the set $\Con$ into account.
+This is in contrast to our definition of hypertree decompositions (HDs) of extended subhypergraphs, which we give next.

 \begin{definition}[hypertree decomposition] Let $H$ be a hypergraph and let $H' = \langle E',\Sp,\Con \rangle$ be an extended subhypergraph of $H$.
 A hypertree decomposition (HD) of $H'$ is a tuple $\langle T, \chi, \lambda \rangle$, such that $T = \langle N(T),E(T)\rangle$ is a rooted tree, $\chi$ and $\lambda$ are node-labelling functions and the following conditions hold: